-In this article, I will try to describe how to use the options Greeks to your advantage.
+In this article, I will try to help you understand options Greeks and use them to your advantage.

 First, a quick reminder for those less familiar with the Greeks.